GLCONNECTIONSACADEMY.COM

 Mr. Rodriguez

-Mr. Rodriguez is entering his first full year of teaching with GLAA.
+Mr. Rodriguez has been with us since the 23-24 School year.
 He received his Bachelor's degree in Special Education Mild to Moderate from Western Governors University, and is currently working on his masters in Curriculum and Instruction.

 Picture